aws-samples/mwaa-disaster-recovery/README.md

 export AIRFLOW_VAR_DR_STORAGE_TYPE=LOCAL_FS
 ```

 After the setup you are all set to run the [backup_metadata](assets/dags/mwaa_dr/backup_metadata.py) and [restore_metadata](assets/dags/mwaa_dr/restore_metadata.py) dags.
-The metadata will be stored and restored from the `dags/data/` folder of the `mwaa-lcoal-runner` codebase.
+The metadata will be stored and restored from/to the `dags/data/` folder of the `mwaa-lcoal-runner` codebase.

 > [!IMPORTANT]
-> Note that this is a great way to test and contribute code to this project for a new version of MWAA.
+> Note that this is a great way to test support for a new version of MWAA.

 ### May Need to Restart Environment for Plugins to Work